 2. Recalculate in Bulk by Member Type.
 If you have a larger scale change to make -maybe you forgot to update your dues rules and you're reading this article because you're staring at a thousand incorrectly calculated invoices, don't worry.
 Each Member Type has a button on the Settings tab to "Recalculate Open Dues Invoices."

 Note: This option is only available to Association Admins - staff with Limited Admin Access will not be able to recalculate invoices.

+- Scroll down and click the Recalculate Open Dues Invoices button (see screenshot below).
 Clicking this button will schedule all open invoices for this member type to be recalculated in line with the latest dues rules, invoice date, & accounting settings.
 When the confirmation prompt appears, click Yes to schedule the recalculation.

 3. Manually Adjust in QuickBooks.
 If an invoice has already been paid, or if it needs to be customized to meet a member request, you may want to simply update the dues invoice by hand in QuickBooks.

 - If the invoice is for a renewing member (they had an old expiration date), the due date is updated according to "Due date for invoices set to X day(s) after expiration date" in the member type settings and transaction date is updated according to "Transaction date for invoices set to x day(s) after expiration date" in the member type settings.